mannan-python-developer/Web-Scraping-Automation-for-Employee-Details/README.md

 2. Download ChromeDriver and provide the path in the script:
    (webdriver.Chrome('path/to/chromedriver')).

+## Note!
+This script is specific to the mentioned web portal structure and may need adjustments for use with other websites.
+Ensure compliance with the website's terms of service and legal regulations when scraping data.

 ## License
 This project is licensed under the MIT License.

+Feel free to customize and extend the script according to your specific use case.
+Contributions and feedback are welcome!